Solid South: 1920s onwards

 By the 1920s, as memories of the Civil War faded, the Solid South cracked slightly.
 For instance, a Republican was elected U.S. Representative from Texas in 1920, serving until 1932.
 The Republican national landslides in 1920 and 1928 had some effects.
 In the 1920 elections, Tennessee elected a Republican governor and five out of 10 Republican U.S. Representatives, and became the first former Confederate state to vote for a Republican candidate for U.S. President since Reconstruction.
-However, with the Democratic national landslide of 1932, the South again became solidly Democratic.
+North Carolina abolished its poll tax in 1920.